YakelynRJ/YakelynRJ.github.io/README.md

-My personal website.
-Thanks to Robin Clancy for his website creating tutorial: https://rpclancy.github.io/website-creation.html I modified a template from HTML5 UP!
+This is my personal website.
+Thanks to Robin Clancy for his website creating tutorial: https://rpclancy.github.io/website-creation.html and thanks to  HTML5 UP!